Roundup Cancer Lawsuit Attorneys in Georgia

 How Roundup Causes Non-Hodgkin’s Lymphoma

 If you routinely use Roundup at work or home, you are regularly exposed to its main ingredient—glyphosate.
-You may breathe it in, get it in your eyes, or get on your skin.
+You may breathe it in, get it in your eyes, or get it on your skin.
 Various studies have looked at how glyphosate affects human health and reported reasons to warn the public.
 According to the World Health Organization’s International Agency for Research on Cancer (IARC):

 - Glyphosate exposure is probably carcinogenic to humans.